bunsanweb/hashnet/doc/design.md

-## events and contexts
+## Events and contexts

-On hashnet, the primary object is **"event"**.
+On hashnet, the primary object is an **"event"**.
-Event carries any information over the network.
+Events carries information over the network.

-Event is a HTML DOM element tree that embedded the attributes of the event information.
+An event is a HTML DOM element tree that embeds the attributes of the event.
-Other objects in hashnet are made around the events.
+Other objects in hashnet are made around events.

-- `Event` is a HTML DOM tree.
+- An `Event` is a HTML DOM tree.
-- `Event` is a bundle of information attributes
+- An `Event` is a bundle of information attributes.

-The subset of the information attributes calls **"context"**.
+The subset of the information attributes are called **"context"**.
-The `Event` is formed by multiple "context"s.
+An `Event` is formed by multiple "context"s.

 Each context defines the attributes: name, value type, default value and its locator on the DOM(CSS Selector and value accessors, e.g. `href`, `textContent`).

-- `Event` has multiple "context"s
+- An `Event` has multiple "context"s
 - "context" is a set of information attributes
 - Each attribute is defined as: name, value type, default value, and locator

 ### Core contexts

-Several predefined contexts required
+Several predefined contexts are required
 The first one is the **context for defining contexts** as "$context$added" context.
 The "context"s are extensible with the "$context$added" events in the hashnet (with the system interpreted the events).